Catalysis of entanglement and other quantum resources: Exact catalysis

-In contrast to the previous result by \citet{Brandao3275}, \citet{Lostaglio2015} showed that only the monotonicity of free energy is required for state transformations if one allow correlations among the particles of the catalyst and an arbitrary small error in the final state $\rho'$.
-In their definition of catalytic state transformation, a block-diagonal state $\rho$ is transformed to another block-diagonal state $\rho'$ when for all $\varepsilon>0$, there exist a thermal operation $\Lambda$, a state $\rho_\varepsilon '$ with $||\rho' -\rho_\varepsilon '||<\varepsilon$ and a correlated state $\sigma_{C_1\cdots C_N}$ with marginals $\sigma_{C_1}, \cdots, \sigma_{C_N}$ such that~\cite{Lostaglio2015}
+In contrast to the previous result by \citet{Brandao3275}, \citet{Lostaglio2015} showed that only the monotonicity of free energy is required for state transformations if one allows correlations among the particles of the catalyst and an arbitrarily small error in the final state $\rho'$.
+In their definition of catalytic state transformation, a block-diagonal state $\rho$ is transformed to another block-diagonal state $\rho'$ when for all $\varepsilon>0$, there exists a thermal operation $\Lambda$, a state $\rho_\varepsilon '$ with $||\rho' -\rho_\varepsilon '||<\varepsilon$ and a correlated state $\sigma_{C_1\cdots C_N}$ with marginals $\sigma_{C_1}, \cdots, \sigma_{C_N}$ such that~\cite{Lostaglio2015}

 Such a transformation is possible, if and only if $F(\rho)\geq F(\rho')$ \cite{Lostaglio2015}.
 However, note that although the local states of the particles remain the same, the global state of the catalyst changes in this procedure.
 This may lead to embezzling, a phenomenon discussed in more detail in Section \ref{sec:CatalyticEmbezzling}.